bitwarden/contributing-docs/docs/contributing/featureflags.md

 to Jira helps create a history of the feature and there are copious logs and audit records online that can be kept.

-When defining the subtasks of a story be sure to include a technical debt cleanup task for removal of the feature flag from code – it’s essential that these not be left around for too long and assume a permanent existence.
-Address the technical debt at a later phase once the feature launches successfully.
+When defining the subtasks of a story be sure to include a cleanup task for removal of the feature flag from code – it’s essential that these not be left around for too long and assume a permanent existence.
+Address the task at a later phase once the feature launches successfully.

 ### Self-hosted considerations